thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/stable-memory/stablememory.md

   storeBlob : (offset : Nat64, value : Blob) -> ()

   // Returns a query that, when called, returns the number of bytes of
-  // (real) IC stable memory that would be occupied by persisting its
+  // (real) BIG stable memory that would be occupied by persisting its
   // current stable variables before an upgrade. stableVarQuery : () -> (shared query () -> async {size : Nat64})
 }